-Delicious recipe for cooking a turkey breast outdoors on the grill!
+Brined Mesquite Grilled Turkey Breast is a delicious recipe for cooking a juicy turkey breast outdoors on the grill!

 When I make turkey breast outdoors on my grill, I like to brine it to make sure it stays moist during the extended cooking process.
 In this recipe, I have used a bone-in type turkey breast, but you could use a boneless turkey breast as well.
 The cooking time might be slightly shorter with boneless, but since you will determine its doneness with an instant read thermometer, there is no guessing about when it is done or mishaps with overcooked, dry, turkey.

 I love the smoke ring that gets into the meat when it is grilled.
 You can see it as a slight pinkness around the outside, just under the skin.
 Do not mistake this for meat that is not properly cooked.
 Uncooked pink meat would be in the center.
 You might notice sometimes when grilling ribs that the meat is pink all the way through and still not raw, but that is simply because the smoke goes all the way through the rib, permeating it to the bone, since ribs have much less meat on them than a roast of this type.

 I used mesquite chips to add smoke to this meat.
 It is not a requirement that it be mesquite.
 I do enjoy the flavor of that, but there are times when you might like to use another type of soaked wood chips and something like hickory or pecan might be excellent with turkey.
 But really, it is all up to you and what you like, what you can get, etc.